 Why should I replace a missing tooth or teeth?

 We eat, talk and smile using and showing our teeth.
-Missing teeth affect these functions and are not aesthetic.
+Missing teeth affect these functions and are not just for aesthetic..
 Missing permanent teeth not only result in Drift & over eruption of neighbouring and opposite teeth ( which in long term may result in loosing those teeth too) but can also be embarrassing.

-It no longer has to deter you from enjoying your food and showing off your smile while walking the streets of London or having your picture taken!
+It will no longer deter you from enjoying your food and showing off your smile while walking the streets of London or having your picture taken!

 Dental implants are small fixtures placed under the gum to work as the roots of a missing tooth.
 A crown or artificial tooth is then fitted to match rest of your teeth and improve your smile/bite.
 An implant can replace one tooth or multiple teeth for a healthy smile that looks and feels natural.
 Implants are a well-established, tried-and-tested treatment.
 Over 95 per cent of modern implants should last for many years under the right care.